uk000/goto/README.md

 - `Goto-Out-At`: UTC timestamp when `goto` finished processing the request and sent a response
 - `Goto-Took`: Total processing time taken by `goto` to process the request

-`Goto` adds the following response headers conditionally:
+The following response headers are added conditionally under different scenarios:

+#### Client request headers:

 - `From-Goto`, `From-Goto-Host`: Sent by `goto` client with each traffic invocation, passing the label and host id of the client `goto` instance
 - `Goto-Request-ID`, `Goto-Target-ID`, `Goto-Target-URL`: Sent by `goto` client with each traffic invocation.
 RequestID and TargetID are auto-generated from the target name and request counters.
 TargetURL header identifies the URL that `goto` invoked, which can be useful when an intermediate proxy rewrites the URL.
 - `Goto-Retry-Count`: Sent by `goto` client instance when traffic invocations are retried (if a target was configured for retries)

+#### Proxy response headers
+- `Goto-Host|Proxy`: identifies the `goto` instance that acted as a proxy for this request
+- `Via-Goto|Proxy`: label of the `goto` instance that acted as a proxy for this request
+- `Goto-Port|Proxy`: port number on which the `goto` proxy instance received this request, which may be different than the upstream service port
+- `Goto-Protocol|Proxy`: Protocol over which the `goto` proxy instance served this request, which may be different than the protocol used for the upstream service call
+- `Goto-Response-Status|Proxy`: HTTP response status code that `goto` proxy instance responded with.
+Upstream's response status code is preserved in another header listed below.
+- `Goto-In-At|Proxy`: UTC timestamp when the request was received by the `goto` proxy instance
+- `Goto-Out-At|Proxy`: UTC timestamp when the `goto` proxy instance finished processing the request and sent a response
+- `Goto-Took|Proxy`: Total processing time taken by the `goto` proxy instance to process the request
+- `Goto-Proxy-Upstream-Status|<upstream-name>`: status the `goto` proxy's upstream service responded with, which may be different than the status `goto` responded with to the downstream client
+- `Goto-Proxy-Upstream-Took|<upstream-name>`: Total roundtrip time the proxy's upstream call took
+- `Goto-Proxy-Delay`: any delay added to the request/response by `goto` as a proxy

+#### Tunnel response headers:
-- `Goto-Host-Tunnel[<seq>]`: identifies `goto` instance hosts through which this request was tunneled along with the sequence number of each instance in the tunnel chain.
+- `Goto-Tunnel-Host[<seq>]`: identifies `goto` instance hosts through which this request was tunneled along with the sequence number of each instance in the tunnel chain.
 - `Via-Goto-Tunnel[<seq>]`: identifies `goto` instance labels through which this request was tunneled along with the sequence number of each instance in the tunnel chain.
 - `Goto-In-At[<seq>]`: UTC timestamp when the request was received by each `goto` in the tunnel chain
 - `Goto-Out-At[<seq>]`: UTC timestamp when the request finished processing by the `goto` tunnel instance
 - `Goto-Took[<seq>]`: Total processing time taken by the `goto` tunnel instance

+#### Use-case based response headers:
 - `Goto-Response-Delay`: set if `goto` applied a configured delay to the response.
 - `Goto-Payload-Length`, `Goto-Payload-Content-Type`: set if `goto` sent a configured response payload
 - `Goto-Chunk-Count`, `Goto-Chunk-Length`, `Goto-Chunk-Delay`, `Goto-Stream-Length`, `Goto-Stream-Duration`: set when client requests a streaming response
 - `Goto-Requested-Status`: set when `/status` API request is made requesting a specific status
 - `Goto-Forced-Status`, `Goto-Forced-Status-Remaining`: set when a configured custom response status is applied to a response that didn't have a URI-specific response status
 - `Goto-URI-Status`, `Goto-URI-Status-Remaining`: set when a configured custom response status is applied to a uri
+- `Goto-Status-Flip`: set when a flip-flop status request resulted in a status change from the previous response's status (see the feature to understand it better)
 - `Goto-Filtered-Request`: set when a request is filtered due to a configured `ignore` or `bypass` filter
 - `Request-*`: prefix is added to all request headers and the request headers are sent back as response headers

+#### Probe response headers
 - `Readiness-Request-*`: prefix is added to all request headers for Readiness probe requests
 - `Liveness-Request-*`: prefix is added to all request headers for Liveness probe requests
 - `Readiness-Request-Count`: header added to readiness probe responses, carrying the number of readiness requests received so far